vishvAsa/kalpAntaram/kANe/v4/0/Important_Works_Consulted.md

 PURĀNAS The Anandasrama editions of the Agni, Brahma, Brahmavaivarta,

-Matsya, Padma and Vāyu bave been used; the Nirn. edition of the Bhagavatapurāna (text only) and the edition of the Narasimha puräna published by Messrs Gopal Narayan and Co. have been relied upon; the Venkatesvara Press editions of the Bhavisya, Brahmānda, Brhan-Naradiya (or simply Näradiya), Garuda, Kālikā.
-Kurma, Linga, Markandeya, Visnupuräna and Visnu dharmottara have been used; the Nīlamatapurāna, ed. by
+Matsya, Padma and Vāyu bave been used; the Nirn. edition of the Bhagavatapurāna (text only) and the edition of the Narasimha purāna published by Messrs Gopal Narayan and Co. have been relied upon; the Venkatesvara Press editions of the Bhavisya, Brahmānda, Brhan-Naradiya (or simply Nāradiya), Garuda, Kālikā.
+Kurma, Linga, Markandeya, Visnupurāna and Visnu dharmottara have been used; the Nīlamatapurāna, ed. by

 Pandits Ramlal Kanjilal and Jagaddhar Zadoo (1924)

 COMMENTARIES, DIGESTS, MISCELLANEOUS SANSKRIT, PĀLI AND PRAKRIT WORKS AND AUTHORS.
-Abhilasitārthacintāmani ( = Mānasolläsa ), published by Mysore
+Abhilasitārthacintāmani ( = Mānasollāsa ), published by Mysore

 Oriental Library and in G. O. S. Antyakarmadīpaka of Nityānanda (Kashi Sanskrit series) Antyestipaddhati of Narayanabhatta (Nirn.) except on pp. 212, 303

 where a ms, of it was used.
 A parārka's commentary on the Yājñavalkyasmrti ( Anan.)
 Arthasāstra of Kautilya ( ed. by Dr. Sham Shastri, second ed.)
-Asaucadasaka of Vijñāneśvara (printed in Appendix pp. 832-833) Asaucāstaka of Vararuci (published in Trivandrum S. series) Balambhattī, commentary on the Mitäksarā on Yajñavalkya, ed. by
+Asaucadasaka of Vijñāneśvara (printed in Appendix pp. 832-833) Asaucāstaka of Vararuci (published in Trivandrum S. series) Balambhattī, commentary on the Mitāksarā on Yajñavalkya, ed. by

 Mr. Gharpure Barhaspatya-sūtra ( ed. by Dr. F. W. Thomas, Lahore 1921) Brahmanasarvasva-D. C. ms. No. 9 of A 1883-84 Brhatsamhita of Varahamihira with the com. of Utpala (ed. by